-The Outlook Creative Group has launched a number of products for brands such as Mercedes Benz, Medtronic, Oracle and EDF Energy.
-There are several ways to launch a product, and it’s important to know not just what to do, but how to do this.
-We highlight a few points in this post.
+We have launched a number of products for brands such as Mercedes Benz, Medtronic, Oracle and EDF Energy.
+There are several ways to launch a product, and it’s important to know not just what to do, but how to do it.

 Coverage is a key point if the product launch is to be even remotely successful.
 Getting people talking about your product is what’ll help a successful product launch.
-What helps a product just as much as a stack of money is the people talking about it.
+What helps a product just as much as a stack of money is people talking about it.
 If you have an audience behind your product, you have someone to sell to.

 Talking about a product and its benefits are great.
 Talking about a product and how it fits into the audience’s life is even better.
 Allow the audience to picture themselves with the product in their life and how they can relate to it.
-Talking about its features or technical specifications for example won’t necessarily interest the audience.
+Talking about its features or technical specifications won’t necessarily interest the audience.
 What they care about is knowing how the product will suit them and their lives.

 It may sound obvious, but there’s little value in unveiling your product before its launch date – otherwise you’ll have no product to launch!
 If your product has a prototype, chances are it could get leaked.
-There have been a number of instances where a prototype has been leaked before a products launch.
+There have been a number of instances where a prototype has been leaked before a product’s launch.

 These are just a tiny handful of points that need to be considered when looking at a product launch.
 The Outlook Creative Group are in the business of live events, animation, video and marketing products to name a few.